Cork Junior A Football Championship

-The Cork Junior A Football Championship (known for sponsorship reasons as the Co-Op Superstores Cork Junior A Football Championship and abbreviated to the Cork JAFC) is an annual Gaelic football competition organised by the Cork County Board of the Gaelic Athletic Association and contested by the top-ranking junior clubs in the county of Cork in Ireland.
-It is the fifth tier overall in the entire Cork football championship system.
+The Cork Junior A Football Championship (known for sponsorship reasons as the Bon Secours Cork Junior A Football Championship and abbreviated to the Cork JAFC) is an annual Gaelic football competition organised by the Cork County Board of the Gaelic Athletic Association and contested by the top-ranking junior clubs in the county of Cork in Ireland.
+It is the sixth tier overall in the entire Cork football championship system.

 The Cork Junior Championship was introduced in 1895 as a countywide competition for teams deemed not eligible for the senior grade or second-string senior teams.
 At the time of its creation it was the second tier of Cork football.

-In its current format, the Cork Junior A Championship begins in September following the completion of the eight Divisional Junior Championships.
-The 8 participating teams compete in a single-elimination tournament which culminates with the final match at Páirc Uí Rinn in October or November.
-The winner of the Cork Junior A Championship, as well as being presented with the Donal O'Sullivan Cup, qualifies for the subsequent Munster Club Championship.
+In its current format, the Cork Junior A Championship begins in September following the completion of the seven Divisional Junior Championships.
+The 7 participating teams compete in a single-elimination tournament which culminates with the final match at Páirc Uí Rinn in October or November.
+The winner of the Cork Junior A Championship, as well as being presented with the Donal O'Sullivan Cup, is promoted to the Cork Premier Junior Football Championship for the following season.

-The competition has been won by 65 teams, 29 of which have won it more than once.
-Nils are the most successful team in the tournament's history, having won it 7 times each.
-Kilmurry are the title holders, defeating Cobh by 1-12 to 0-08 in the 2022 final.
+The competition has been won by 66 teams, 29 of which have won it more than once.
+Nils are the most successful team in the tournament's history, having won it 7 times.
+Inniscarra are the title holders, defeating Ballygarvan by 1–07 to 1–06 in the 2024 final.